davidsgoncalves/bandolim-tea-store/README.md

 It was supposed to be built getting data from Todo Cartões API, but i had some problems with CORS errors, so i create my own api with fake data.

+In first access this api maybe will be a little slow, be patient =D.

 ### Change API base url
 Just change the file in `/bandolim-tea-store/src/middleware/fetch_api.js` in line 10 from: